Skip to content

 Grace Austen, Research Associate

-Grace Austen is a Research Associate with the School of Computing at Clemson University.
-She received her MS degree in Computer Science from Clemson.
-Her MS concentration was in data science and informatics; however, she also took an interest in visualization.
-She worked on several research projects as a student at Clemson and is now collaborating with the Center for Public Health Modeling and Response on creating visualizations for infectious diseases that will support public health organizations and decision makers.
+Grace Austen is a research associate with the School of Computing at Clemson University.
+She received her Master of Science degree in computer science from Clemson.
+Her degree concentration was in data science and informatics; she also took an interest in visualization.
+She worked on several research projects as a student at Clemson and is now collaborating with the Center for Public Health Modeling and Response to create visualizations for infectious diseases that will support public health organizations and decision makers.

 Affiliated Faculty